 ‘Aye, no time for a-burnin,’ we should float her!’ screams John Killick.

 ‘The water will give its answer, proof of whether or not she be a Witch!’ adds Dray, the blacksmith.

 With much pushing and jostling, they drag Hep down to the quay.
 The Squire whipping the crowd, the whole time, into a fervour.
-They shout with one voice, like some monstrous howling beast.
-A few looked abashed, they know what is about to happen is not right.
+They shout with one voice like some monstrous howling beast.
+A few looked abashed, knowing what is about to happen is not right.